lintang-b-s/tenflix-microservices/README.md

 #### Bad Case 2 (payment status from midtrans is "cancel" or "expired" or "deny" / payment status from midtrans is captured/settled but the fraud status is "challenge")
 1. order-aggregator-service receives notification from midtrans, then it sends a GRPC request to order-service so that order-service, subscription-service, payment-service carry out choreography saga transactions.
 2. order-service receives a GRPC request from order-aggregator-service, then it checks whether the order data from the midtrans orderId field exists in the database.
 If there is, order-service sends payment message from order-aggregator-service to payment-service via kafka.
 Sending data using outbox pattern & cdc.
 The data that the order-service wants to send is saved to the outbox table, then debezium listens for changes to the outbox table data (via Postgres write-ahead-log) and sends the data to Kafka every time there is new data in the outbox table.
 3. The payment service receives payment message from order-service (via Kafka), then checks the Midtrans payment status on the payment data.
-In this case payment status from midtrans is "cancel" or "expired" or "deny" / payment status from midtrans is captured/settled but the fraud status is "challenge". then he sent the message CANCELLED PAYMENT in order-service
+In this case payment status from midtrans is "cancel" or "expired" or "deny" / payment status from midtrans is captured/settled but the fraud status is "challenge". then it sent the  CANCELLED_PAYMENT message to order-service
-4. order-service receives the message CANCELLED_PAYMENT from payment-service, then it updates the order status to CANCELLED
+4. order-service receives the  CANCELLED_PAYMENT message from payment-service, then it updates the order status to CANCELLED

+### concurrency
+[https://github.com/lintang-b-s/tenflix-microservices/blob/main/order-aggregator-service-go/internal/usecase/order.go]  getOrderDetail usecase using concurrency to call the other three services

 # Quick Start